 Mosquitoes are characterized by having scales or hairs on their wings, as well as on their legs.
 Their mouthpart consists of a long proboscis with which the female is able to pierce the skin of animals and suck blood.
 The female mosquito uses proteins in the blood to produce eggs.

 Mosquitoes transmit many diseases.
-Malaria, yellow fever, filariasis, dengue fever, and encephalitis kill and debilitate millions of people worldwide.
+Zika, malaria, yellow fever, filariasis, dengue fever, and encephalitis kill and debilitate millions of people worldwide.
 West Nile Virus, Eastern Equine, and Western Equine are all encephalitis diseases, making the mosquito one of the greatest threats to man’s health and existence.

 Mosquitoes are classified with flies in the order Diptera